kclandry/2600-Final-Markdown/Embedding and Formatting.md

 ```
 This sentence contains a footnote[^1].
 This sentence contains the definition of URL.
 This use of URL is also defined.

-*[URL]:A Uniform Resource Locator is an address on the internet.
+*[URL]: A Uniform Resource Locator is an address on the internet.

-[^1]This footnote is written here, but appears down below.
+[^1]:This footnote is written here, but appears down below.

 ---